-LH’s production is stimulated by the release of the gonadotrophin-releasing hormone (GnRH) by the hypothalamus.
+LH's production is stimulated by the release of gonadotrophin-releasing hormone (GnRH) by the hypothalamus.
 GnRH binds to receptors on the pituitary gland, stimulating it to produce and release LH.
 LH then travels to the ovaries and acts on them to make them produce hormones that help to release an egg from the ovary: ovulation.

-Progesterone: a member of the steroid hormone family, progestogens.
+Progesterone: is a member of the steroid hormone family, progestogens.
 Alongside oestrogen, it is an ovarian response hormone.